dotnet/orleans/src/Documentation/implementation/streams_implementation/azure_queue_streams.md

 * Messages/minute: This means each queue will be expected to process up to **1200 messages/minute** (60 messages x 20 streams).

-The we can determine the visibility time to use:
+Then we can determine the visibility time to use:

 * Visibility time: The cache time (1 minute) is configured to hold 1 minute of messages (so 1200 messages, as we calculated messages/minute above).
 We assumed that each message takes 30 ms to process, then we can expect messages to spend up to 36 seconds in the cache (0.030 sec x 1200 msg = 36 sec), so the visibility time - doubled for safety - would need be over 72 seconds (36 sec of time in cache x 2).